This is an article in a series of blog posts, where I provide more details on the portfolio of DevOps cloud services around SAP BTP.

 The SAP Cloud Application Programming Model guides developers along a golden path of best practices and tool recommendations, allowing developers to focus on their domain expertise, while relieving them from tedious technical tasks.

-It offers a consistent end-to-end programming model that includes languages, libraries and APIs tailored for full-stack development on SAP Cloud Platform.
+It offers a consistent end-to-end programming model that includes languages, libraries and APIs tailored for full-stack development on SAP Extension Suite.
 For example, when you define your data model using Core Data and Services (CDS), the framework can take care of an automatic deployment to SAP HANA.

 Continuous Integration and Delivery (CI/CD)

-Result of the Develop & Test phase would be a release candidate of your (new or updated) SAP Cloud Platform app (in form of a fully-qualified archive).
+Result of the Develop & Test phase would be a release candidate of your (new or updated) cloud app (in form of a fully-qualified archive).

-To propagate this release candidate towards your production environment (so that your end users can start adopting it), continue with Deliver & Change, the next phase in your DevOps adoption journey with SAP Cloud Platform.
+To propagate this release candidate towards your production environment (so that your end users can start adopting it), continue with Deliver & Change, the next phase in your DevOps adoption journey with SAP BTP.